 Not only are pavers enticing in terms of their price point, there are more colors to choose from, you have more design options, and most importantly they are backed by a LIFETIME PRODUCT GUARANTEE against breaking and cracking.

-If you love the look of natural flagstone, and price is not a concern and you understand the maintenance factor to upkeep your new install, then natural flagstone is the way to go.
+If you love the look of natural flagstone, price is not a concern, and you understand the maintenance factor to upkeep your new install, then natural flagstone is the way to go.